Posted Keenan White on September 29, 2020

 Where are the main and branch ducts going to be located?
 After the location of the dust collection system is decided, the next step is to determine the placement of the ducting.
 This factor also depends on the layout of the facility.
 The ductwork should be installed where it can be connected to the machines without hindering employee maneuverability.

 What is the diameter of the system’s ducting/piping?
 This factor depends on several variables, including tool size, pipe run length, and number of machines connected simultaneously.
 Ultimately, the ducting/piping employed should be able to deliver the air volume and velocity demanded by the connected machines.

 What is the design of the hood?
 The hood serves as the dust collector’s entry point for the capture and removal of process emissions.
 It should be designed such that it accounts for all of the factors that are critical to successfully collecting dust and fumes in the intended application, such as velocity and positioning.

 Dust collection systems find application in a wide range of industrial and commercial workplaces.
 They help facility owners and managers improve equipment operation, enhance facility conditions, and comply with industry regulations.

 If you’re looking for dust collection equipment for your facility, the experts at Indventech are here to help.
-Our team has the knowledge and skills necessary to help you identify the right dust collection system design for your needs.
+Our South Carolina-based team has the knowledge and skills necessary to help you identify the right dust collection system design for your needs.
 For additional information about dust collection systems, check out our dust collectors page.
 To discuss your requirements with one of our representatives, contact us or request a quote today.